Thalía con banda: Grandes éxitos: Commercial performance

-As of September 2001, it received the gold certification in Mexico.
-In addition, the single "Amor a la Mexicana (version banda)" stayed four weeks at number one in that country.
-It was certified "Disco De Platino" by the Recording Industry Association of America for shipment of 100,000 copies in the United States.
-The album was nominated for a Latin Grammy for Best Banda Album at the 3rd Annual Show in 2002.
+In Europe, Thalía con banda: Grandes éxitos debuted at number 24 at Hungarian Charts, and stayed three weeks at number one in Greece.
+In Mexico, the album was certified Gold by AMPROFON in September 2001.
+In addition, the single "Amor a la Mexicana (version banda)" stayed four weeks at number one in Thalía's home country.
+It was certified "Disco De Platino" by the Recording Industry Association of America for shipment of 100,000 copies to the United States.